 - cost-effectiveness due to the absence of mass production and mass advertising;

 - more loyal customers if their needs are met.

 However, the strategy also has disadvantages.
 They are as follows:

-- high dependence on customers’ preferences, the shift might result in a decreased effectiveness of a marketing campaign;
+- high dependence on customers’ preferences, a shift might result in decreased effectiveness for your marketing campaigns;

 - risk of neglecting other profitable segments;

 - risk of brand failure in the event of decreased product demand.

 Now that you know the advantages and disadvantages of concentrated marketing let’s compare this strategy with another one — differentiated marketing.